Parking rules explained: where is it illegal to park your car?

 Most drivers are aware that yellow lines relate to parking restrictions.
 Double yellow lines indicate a prohibition of waiting at ANY TIME, even if there are no upright signs.
 Basically, you cannot park on double yellow lines.

-Often, you’ll find that single-yellow line parking restrictions are lifted overnight or at weekends.
-Or they may only apply for a couple of hours a day – to deter people from parking close to a train station, for example.
+Often, you will find that single-yellow line parking restrictions are lifted at quieter times, such as overnight or at weekends.
+Alternatively, they may only apply for a couple of hours a day – to deter people from parking in residential streets close to a train station, for example.

 You also MUST NOT wait, park, set down or pick up on school entrance markings when upright signs indicate a prohibition of stopping.